alexromanov/alexromanov.github.io/_posts/2016-07-28-cucumber-scala-transformer.md

 ---
 layout: post
 title:  "The one with custom transformer for Cucumber in Scala"
-date:   2016-07-28 10:09:45 +0300
+date:   2016-07-27 20:09:45 +0300
 author: "Alexander Romanov"
-description: "In the following post I will show a quick tip on how you can write a custom transformer with Scala and Cucumber tool"
+description: "In the following post I will show a quick tip on now you can write a custom transformer with Scala and Cucumber tool"

 ---

-_In the following post I will show a quick tip on how you can write a custom transformer in order to parse decimal value from your Cucumber scenario step_
+_In the following post I will show a quick tip on now you can write a custom transformer in order to parse decimal value from your step_

 Intellij IDEA 2016.2 CE is used as IDE

 **Target audience:** QA Automation engineers / developers

 DISCLAIMER: It is assumed that reader has some experience with Behavior Driven Development approach and a Cucumber test tool.
-For full information please refer to official [Cucumber website][cucumber-site].
+For full please refer to official [Cucumber website][cucumber-site].

 ### A little bit of theory

-By default Cucumber recognizes only two possible parameters which come from your steps: strings (double-quoted) and integers.
+By default Cucumber recognizes only two possible parameters which come from your steps: strings (single and double-quoted) and integers.

-If Cucumber parser sees strings:
+If Cucumber parser see strings:

 {% highlight gherkin %}
   Scenario: Should transform strings by default
     Then Cucumber should parse "double quoted" as string parameter
 {% endhighlight %}

-Then it will propose to the user the generated code with sample parameters of type String:
+Then it will propose to the user the generated code with sample parameters of type string:

 {% highlight scala %}
-  Then("""^Cucumber should parse "([^"]*)" as string parameter$"""){
+  Then("""^Cucumber should parse "([^"]*)" as string parameter$"""){ (arg0:String) =>
-  (arg0:String) =>
-    //// Write code here that turns the phrase above into concrete actions

-    throw new PendingException()
+    //// Write code here that turns the phrase above into concrete actions throw new PendingException()
   }
 {% endhighlight% %}